meixshp/DaVerMePro-2021/README.md

 ## Installation guide
 With the Blender extension for Visual Studio Code installed you can install the addon by pressing F1 und building the Addon in your Blender-Instance.
 From there you can just search for the Addon by pressing F3 and look for LOL-API Visualizer.
+#### Path to the Addon
 <img src="https://github.com/meixshp/DaVerMePro-2021/blob/main/Pictures/blenderPath.png">